Fisch-dp/RSNA-Screening-Mammography-Breast-Cancer-Detection-Competition-Solution/readme.md

 wandb login --verify ## Your Wandb api key ## python main.py
 ```
-Or you may run the code with jupyter notebook/colab/kaggle with the file named main.py
+Or you may run the code with jupyter notebook/colab/kaggle with the file named `main.ipynb`

 ## Data
 The data is available on [Kaggle](https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification/data).
 You can download the data and put it in the `data` folder.